 That said, the default figures on many fonts—especially system fonts—are tabular lining figures, so they can move easily from your word-processing document to your spreadsheet.
-How do you know if your default figures are tabular?
-Type a line of zeroes above a line of ones.
-If they’re the same length, the figures are tabular.
+To check if your font has tabular figures, type a line of zeroes above a line of ones.
+If they’re the same length, then your font has tabular figures.

 No version of Microsoft Excel supports OpenType features.
 So if you want tabular figures in your Excel spreadsheet—and I think you do—you must limit yourself to fonts with tabular figures in the default figure positions.
 If you’re considering the purchase of a professional font to use in Excel, you should investigate this before you buy.
 (Numbers on the Mac supports OpenType features, so this caveat does not apply.)